Tag Pages in your mobile app

 How Pages are identified

-When tagging a mobile Page, Pendo automatically sets a Page rule based on the page's structure.
-Since applications vary, our automatic Page rule isn't always correct, and further configuration might be required to ensure the Page rule yields the correct analytics.
+When tagging a mobile Page, Pendo automatically sets a Page rule based on the Page's structure.
+Because applications vary, our automatic Page rule isn't always correct, and further configuration might be required to ensure the Page rule yields the correct analytics.

 Page tagging rules